eqasim-org/synpp/README.md

 Each *stage* has an additional `validate` step, which also receives the configuration options and the parameters.
-Its purpose is to return a hash value that represents the results of the *stage*.
+Its purpose is to return a hash value that represents the environment of the *stage*.
 To learn about the concept in general, search for "md5 hash", for instance.
 The idea is the following:
-After the `execute` step, the `validate` step is called and based on the results of `execute` it will return a certain value.
+After the `execute` step, the `validate` step is called and it will return a certain value.
 Next time the pipeline is resolved the `validate` step is called during devalidation, i.e. before the stage is actually *executed*.
 If the return value of `validate` now differs from what it was before, the stage will be devalidated.